 The sleep technicians are experienced professionals who have assisted hundreds of individuals with choosing a mask.
 They will guide your selection.
 If you have serious worries about wearing a mask during sleep, let the Sleep Center staff know and be sure to tell your sleep technician the night of your study.

-Page thought – Identifying the correct pressure and mask for each individual is the key to successful Positive Airway Pressure treatment.
+Page Fact – Identifying the correct pressure and mask for each individual is the key to successful Positive Airway Pressure treatment.